Kim Jong-un calls for boosting military capabilities, not targeting Seoul or Washington

 Kim's speech came less than two weeks after the North test-fired a new anti-aircraft missile in what was its fourth missile launch in September alone.

-There was no military parade either.
+There was no military parade to mark the founding anniversary on Sunday.